nu11v01d/nulls-drg-mods/README.md

   WIP mod that adds the Boltshark crossbow bolt type to a customizable widget on the HUD.

 ### C4Maggots:
-  WIP mod that makes magma maggots blow-up like c4 (or worse) on kill.
+  WIP mod that makes magma (and optionally all other) maggots blow-up like c4 (or worse) on kill.

 ### CPT:
   [Closer Promotion Terminal (Updated)](https://mod.io/g/drg/m/closer-promotion-terminal-updated).
 A direct port of ArcticEcho's mod of the same name, taken from his [source code](https://github.com/ArcticEcho/My-DRG-Mods).